 - Omkar Pendse, director of engineering – eBay Risk, Fraud and Seller Standards

-A few core themes definitely emerged from the discussion.
+A few core themes definitely emerged from the trust and safety meetup discussion.
 The first being that most, if not all, of our panelists have built or are still building fraud teams and policies from the ground up.
 I suppose that’s not surprising, given how fast fraudsters evolve, but with each new feature or function added to our sites and our lives, we are immediately in a race to secure it.
 It also reinforced the need for groups like this, to share information and try to learn from one another.
 Fraud is funny in that way, it’s one of the few industries where we are all, regardless of our individual companies, fighting against a common enemy.

 The second is communication.
-A few of our panelists noted how many challenges could have been overcome more quickly if there was better communication between internal teams.
+A few of our trust and safety meetup panelists noted how many challenges could have been overcome more quickly if there was better communication between internal teams.
 For example, taking learnings from the teams in charge of spam detection and applying them to new fraudulent advertising challenges, etc. This is also true when doing something as simple (or as damaging) as pushing an update live.
 You could undo or complicate work done by other teams so it’s important to maintain a constant flow of communication.

-The “build or buy” discussion is also still a constant challenge for many teams.
+The “build or buy” trust and safety meetup discussion is also still a constant challenge for many teams.
 It seems that for many aspects, such as IP Geolocation, are no brainers for outsourcing, but when it comes to other security challenges, the answer is not so simple.
 There are of course privacy issues to overcome, as well as less tangible qualifications such identifying subtleties or nuances in your data that you don’t think an outside vendor could understand.
 Many teams just don’t have the resources to go it alone and building it all just wouldn’t make sense.